chaos-polymtl/lethe/doc/source/examples/multiphysics/warming-up-a-viscous-fluid/warming-up-a-viscous-fluid.rst

     end

 .. note::
     Heat transfer phenomenon occur at a much larger characteristic time than fluid transport phenomenon.
-To reach a stable state for the system, the end time much be quite big, but the time step can also be increased (in the limit of numerical convergence).
+To reach a stable state for the system, the end time much be quite big, but the time step can also be increased (in the limit of numerical stability).

 FEM
 ~~~~~~~~~~~~~~